NusratJahanSriti/Heart_Disease_Prediction/README.md

 The dataset contains 18 variables (9 booleans, 5 strings and 4 decimals).
 In machine learning projects, "HeartDisease" can be used as the explonatory variable, but note that the classes are heavily unbalanced.

-HeartDisease: Respondents that have ever reported having coronary heart disease (CHD) or myocardial infarction (MI)
+1.HeartDisease: Respondents that have ever reported having coronary heart disease (CHD) or myocardial infarction (MI)

-BMI: Body Mass Index (BMI)
+2.BMI: Body Mass Index (BMI)

-Smoking: Have you smoked at least 100 cigarettes in your entire life?
+3.Smoking: Have you smoked at least 100 cigarettes in your entire life?
 [Note: 5 packs = 100 cigarettes]

-AlcoholDrinking: Heavy drinkers (adult men having more than 14 drinks per week and adult women having more than 7 drinks per week
+4.AlcoholDrinking: Heavy drinkers (adult men having more than 14 drinks per week and adult women having more than 7 drinks per week

-Stroke: (Ever told) (you had) a stroke?
+5.Stroke: (Ever told) (you had) a stroke?

-PhysicalHealth: Now thinking about your physical health, which includes physical illness and injury, for how many days during the past 30 days was your physical
+6.PhysicalHealth: Now thinking about your physical health, which includes physical illness and injury, for how many days during the past 30 days was your physical

-MentalHealth: Thinking about your mental health, for how many days during the past 30 days was your mental health not good?
+7.MentalHealth: Thinking about your mental health, for how many days during the past 30 days was your mental health not good?

-DiffWalking: Do you have serious difficulty walking or climbing stairs?
+8.DiffWalking: Do you have serious difficulty walking or climbing stairs?

-Sex: Are you male or female?
+9.Sex: Are you male or female?

-AgeCategory: Fourteen-level age category
+10.AgeCategory: Fourteen-level age category

-Race: Imputed race/ethnicity value
+11.Race: Imputed race/ethnicity value

-Diabetic: (Ever told) (you had) diabetes?
+12.Diabetic: (Ever told) (you had) diabetes?

-PhysicalActivity: Adults who reported doing physical activity or exercise during the past 30 days other than their regular job
+13.PhysicalActivity: Adults who reported doing physical activity or exercise during the past 30 days other than their regular job

-GenHealth: Would you say that in general your health is..
+14.GenHealth: Would you say that in general your health is..

-SleepTime: On average, how many hours of sleep do you get in a 24-hour period?
+15.SleepTime: On average, how many hours of sleep do you get in a 24-hour period?

-Asthma: (Ever told) (you had) asthma?
+16.Asthma: (Ever told) (you had) asthma?

-Kidney Disease: Not including kidney stones, bladder infection or incontinence, were you ever told you had kidney disease?
+17.Kidney Disease: Not including kidney stones, bladder infection or incontinence, were you ever told you had kidney disease?

-SkinCancer: (Ever told) (you had) skin cancer?
+18.SkinCancer: (Ever told) (you had) skin cancer?